Welcome to Chatsworth, Grey County

-With its quiet, peaceful atmosphere, visiting Chatsworth can be described as taking a step back in time with its significant Amish community and its strong emphasis on farming and agriculture.
-Chatsworth is a township in Grey County, Ontario that is home to an immense amount of natural beauty with many rivers, streams, Walter’s Falls, inland lakes, rolling landscapes of hills and rocks, the Niagara Escarpment, as well as many forests.
-A very short drive away, William’s Lake and McCullough Lake are home to great boating, fishing and swimming.
-Chatsworth also hosts one of the biggest & best farmer’s markets in the area: Keady Livestock Market on Tuesday mornings.
+With its quiet, peaceful atmosphere, visiting Chatsworth is described as taking a step back in time with its significant Amish community and its strong emphasis on farming and agriculture.
+Chatsworth is a township in Grey County, Ontario that is home to an immense amount of natural beauty with many rivers, streams, inland lakes, rolling landscapes of hills and rocks, the Niagara Escarpment, and the beautiful Walter’s Falls.
+A quick drive will take you to William’s Lake and McCullough Lake which where you can enjoy great boating, fishing and swimming.
+Chatsworth is also home to one of the biggest & best farmer’s markets in the area: Keady Livestock Market on Tuesday mornings.

 Chatsworth Community Profile

-While the Municipality of Chatsworth saw a 100% increase in the number of new listings from last month, it is down 25% compared to January of last year.
-The number of properties sold is up with a 25% increase from last month and saw a 67% increase compared to January 2019 with the highest number of sales being in the 2-3 hundred thousand range.
+In the Municipality of Chatsworth, there was no change in the number of new listings from last month, but a 50% decrease was noted when compared to January of last year.
+The number of properties sold decreased 66% since last month and saw a 60% decrease when compared to January of 2020.
+Chatsworth saw only 2 sales in January, one each in the 2-3 & 5-6 hundred-thousand-dollar ranges.

 Holland-Chatsworth Central School – Holland Centre